-State agencies are required to submit certain project planning documents after QAT approves the project's initiation documents.
+State agencies are required to submit certain project planning documents after QAT reviews the project's initiation documents.
 All major information resource projects must include a Project Plan, for which QAT may provide feedback.
-State agencies are required to file a Project Plan with QAT before they spend more than 10 percent of allocated funds or issue a contract solicitation for the project.
-Agencies must submit the following framework documents to QAT before commencing the procurement process:
+State agencies are required to file a Project Plan with QAT before they spend more than 10 percent of allocated funds